BA in Buddhist Studies with Himalayan Language: Career Path

 • To equip students with the necessary research skills to conduct independent studies and scholarly works on Buddhism and Himalayan language and culture.

-• To provide students with the opportunity to engage in fieldwork or travel to the Himalayan region, in order to gain firsthand experience of Buddhist culture and practices.
+• To allow students to engage in fieldwork or travel to the Himalayan region to gain firsthand experience of Buddhist culture and practices.

 Goals: